kyle116/java/swift/swift-notes.md

 ```

 ## Nil-Coalescing Operator
-The double question mark (double ??)
-Operator.
+The double question mark (double `??`) Operator.
-The nil-coalescing operator (a ?? b) unwraps an optional a if it contains a value, or returns a default value b if a is nil.
+The nil-coalescing operator (`a ?? b`) unwraps an optional a if it contains a value, or returns a default value b if a is nil.
 The expression a is always of an optional type.
-The expression b must match the type that is stored inside a.
+The expression `b` must match the type that is stored inside `a`.
 `(a ?? b)` is the same as `a != nil ? a! : b`